lukhed/lukhed_stocks/README.md

 ### Tradingview Data Usage
 I am currently trying to remove trading view as a source, as their policy is restrictive and confusing.
 Please read [trading view policies here](https://www.tradingview.com/policies/)

+### Webull Data Usage
+Data is accessed through Webull's public API endpoints without authentication.
+This wrapper is intended for educational and research purposes.
+Please respect Webull's terms of service and API usage guidelines.
+Users are responsible for ensuring their usage complies with Webull's policies.